ptabasso2/oteljavalab/section07/README.md

 }
 ```

-Now in `Thermometer` class we will need to gain access to the `Tracer` object and create a tracer instance.
+Now in `TemperatureController` class we will need to gain access to the `Tracer` object and create a tracer instance.
 For this we need to add the following lines immediately after the Logger instance declaration:

 ```java